 - Gresham: Hate is Not a Gresham Value

 - Gresham: Celebrating Compassion Through Public Art

 - Louisville: Mayor’s Give a Day Week of Service

-- Madison, WI: Civil Rights Initiatives
+- Madison: Civil Rights Initiatives

 - Oakland: The Oakland Promise

 - Tampa: Autism Friendly Tampa

 - Tukwila: Wi-Fi Access for Underprivileged Youth in Tukwila

 - Union City: Union City’s Compassionate City Status